oaklandpride/oaklandprideparade.org/_contingents/001_dykes-on-bikes.markdown

 ---
 layout: contingent
 order: '001'
-zone: A1
+zone: Broadway/21st
-time: '9:00 AM'
+time: '9:30 AM'
 name: Dykes on Bikes
 title: Dykes on Bikes
-category: Nonprofit
+category:
 marchers: ''
 sound: ''
 permalink: c/yVUi9
-basic_vehicle: 50
+basic_vehicle: ''
 large_vehicle: ''
-description: San Francisco Dykes on Bikes® Women's Motorcycle Contingent is an organization committed to creating a local, national and international community of women motorcyclists and friends of women motorcyclists.
-Our mission is to support philanthropic endeavors in the lesbian, gay, bisexual, transgender and women's communities, and to reach out to empower a community of diverse women through rides, charity events, Pride events and education.
+description: >-
+  With a roar and a rumble, Dykes on Bikes® leads the way!
+This iconic, all-women motorcycle contingent has a long history of kicking off Pride parades, serving as a powerful symbol of queer pride, liberation, and empowerment.
+As a non-profit organization, Dykes on Bikes is dedicated to supporting philanthropic endeavors in the LGBTQ+ and women's communities.
+They are a fierce and celebrated part of Pride, reminding everyone that this is both a protest and a joyous celebration.
 honor: ''
-email: clara@dykesonbikes.org
+email: president@dykesonbikes.org
-contact: Clara Martinez
+contact: Kate Brown
-phone: ''
+phone:
 website: ''
 facebook: ''
 instagram: ''
 twitter: ''
 ---